bpelunit/bpelunit/README.markdown

 Note for the maintainer: if you want to deploy a release to the Sonatype OSS server, please use the ``sonatype-deploy`` profile, and make sure you have a GPG keypair which has been published to ``pgp.mit.edu``.
 You can run the profile like this:

     mvn -P sonatype-deploy

+If you experience a StackOverflowException most likely you will need to increase the per thread stack size.
+To do so use the following command

+	set MAVEN_OPTS="-Xss12m" (Windows)
+	export MAVEN_OPTS="-Xss12m" (Linux)

 Building with Eclipse PDE
 -------------------------